 Zoysia has a thick, soft carpet that chokes out weeds and produces stolons that creep along the surface of the soil and expand horizontally.
 It has a stronger, medium-thick grass blade with a soft feel and adapts to a wide variety of soil conditions including sandy soils, clay soils and loamy soils with alkaline and acidic soil pH ratings.
 As previously mentioned, zoysia does well in drought conditions.
 It may turn a straw-like brown when enduring drought, but this doesn’t mean it’s dead—in most cases, once irrigation returns, it will turn green again.

-Pictured above: images demonstrating zoysia roots, specifically roots of EMPIRE Turf® Zoysia, in a root study conducted in 2010 to measure root length.
+Pictured above: Images demonstrating zoysia roots, specifically roots of EMPIRE® Zoysia, in a root study conducted in 2010 to measure root length.

 - Very drought tolerant: due to its deep root system, zoysia can survive prolonged periods of drought.